Apacher122/ApacheR122/README.md

 ## Veteran, Student, Tech Nerd
 Served 6 years in the military and deployed in support of OEF-HOA from 2018-2019.
 Current Columbia University CS student, Software Systems track.
-Will most likely create an entire web-app in a caffeine fueled spur of inspiration.
+Guilty of caffeine-fueled spurs of inspiration.

 ## Technical skills
 ### Programming Languages